CrazyHorseHQ/midwife_client/doc/api.md

 ## GET /babies:ID

 ####Notes
-* Get a specific Baby Data
+* Get a baby record for a given baby in the system

 ####Input
 ####Output